nicolaslopezj/simple-react-form-material-ui/README.md

-# Materia UI - Simple React Form
+# Material UI - Simple React Form

 [Simple React Form](https://github.com/nicolaslopezj/simple-react-form) is a powerful framework that simplifies the use of forms in React and [React Native](https://github.com/nicolaslopezj/simple-react-form#react-native).
 This is a set of components that use Material UI.